Edictum

 AI Assistance

-Edictum enforces contracts on AI agent tool calls.
+Edictum enforces rulesets on AI agent tool calls.
 It sits between the agent's decision to act and the action itself -- a deterministic enforcement point that the agent cannot negotiate, argue with, or bypass.
-Contracts are evaluated outside the LLM, on structured data (tool name, arguments, principal), not on natural language.
+Rulesets are evaluated outside the LLM, on structured data (tool name, arguments, principal), not on natural language.

 This page is honest about what that covers and what it does not.